Shortly before I left for China to take up my first overseas teaching post, my family gave me some advice on how to stay safe in China.

 Some other tips include:

-- never let anyone take you to a place of their choosing
+- Never let anyone take you to a place of their choosing

-- check and confirm the price (preferably in the presence of a witness) before consuming any food or drink
+- Check and confirm the price (preferably in the presence of a witness) before consuming any food or drink

-- buy your medication from legitimate pharmacies (these have a large green cross above their entrance)
+- Buy your medication from legitimate pharmacies (these have a large green cross above their entrance)

-- avoid doing any business deals with street touts
+- Avoid doing any business deals with street touts

-- bargain as much as possible
+- Bargain as much as possible

-- learn what a real banknote should look and feel like and reject any that arouses suspicion
+- Learn what a real banknote should look and feel like, and reject any that arouses suspicion

-- only get your cash from an ATM, bank or licenced money changer.
+- Only get your cash from an ATM, bank or licenced money changer.

 And do not be afraid to say no!

-Finally, I would like to stress that in the four years that I have lived in China, I have had virtually no problems regarding safety.
+Finally, I'd like to stress that in the years that I have lived in China, I have had virtually no problems regarding safety.